A Taste of the Gilded Age

-The Manor House’s stunning architectural details include a grand main staircase of native cherry wood leading to a landing with three Moorish arches and a bright dining room with exquisite Tiffany windows overlooking the gardens.
-The baronial library and great room with large wood burning fireplace provide a warm and cozy place to enjoy a glass of wine or read a book.
+The Spofford’s elegant mansion is now a relaxing getaway for guests from all over the world.
+Some of the stunning architectural details include a grand main staircase of native cherry wood leading to a landing with three Moorish arches and a bright dining room with exquisite Tiffany windows overlooking the courtyard and gardens.
+The baronial library and great room with large wood burning fireplace provide a cozy place to enjoy a glass of wine or read a book.

-Sitting on 5 acres on a quiet street, the Manor House offers a quiet respite in its beautiful sun room, gardens and private balconies.
+Sitting on 5 acres on a quiet street, the Manor House Inn offers a quiet respite in its beautiful sun room, gardens and private balconies.
 Come relax in the luxury of a bygone era, and recharge in the natural beauty that surrounds our inn.